 Receiving payments is probably the number one source of stress among freelancers.
 Even worse, you will sometimes run into problems such as nonpayment and credit card chargebacks.
 In order to reduce risks, you should ensure that payments are handled as smoothly and securely as possible.

-Since you’re working online, you will be dealing with international clients, which means you can’t rely on payment methods such as wire transfer.
-In fact, PayPal is likely your best and only option.
+Since you are working online, you will likely be dealing with international clients, which means you can’t rely on payment methods such as wire transfer.
+In fact, based on my experience PayPal is probably your best and only option.

 Some might complain that PayPal charges a fee for every transaction which reduces your earnings by quite a margin.
 However, you will find that the cost is usually worth it.
 Almost everyone has a PayPal account, and funds are usually processed instantly.
 Furthermore, PayPal is a well-trusted service, and has many security systems in place to protect you and the client.